dlang-tour/english/vibed/json-rest-interface.md

 # JSON REST Interface

-Vibe.d allows to quickly implement a JSON webservice.
+Vibe.d allows you to quickly implement a JSON webservice.
 If we want to implement the following JSON output for a HTTP request to `/api/v1/chapters`: